opea-project/GenAIInfra/helm-charts/codetrans/README.md

 ### IMPORTANT NOTE

-1. To use model `Qwen/Qwen2.5-Coder-7B-Instruct`, you should first goto the [huggingface model card](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) to apply for the model access first.
-You need to make sure your huggingface token has at least read access to that model.

-2. Make sure your `MODELDIR` exists on the node where your workload is schedueled so you can cache the downloaded model for next time use.
+Make sure your `MODELDIR` exists on the node where your workload is scheduled so you can cache the downloaded model for next time use.
 Otherwise, set `global.modelUseHostPath` to 'null' if you don't want to cache the model.

 ## Verify